 A blog is a regularly updated website where new content is frequently published, typically written in an informal or conversational style—often with the goal of attracting readers and achieving some sort of goal, whether community-building or growing a business.
 For more, check out my full guide: What is a Blog?
 How a Blog is Different Than a Website.

 If you’re just starting a blog for the first time, you might be worried about the cost of building and hosting your own blog.
 Luckily, today that isn’t much of an issue.
-There are tons of ways you can learn how to start a blog for free today (in half an hour or less), and create a blog absolutely free.
+There are tons of ways you can start blogging for free.

 Free blogging platforms like Medium, Tumblr and Blogger are awesome resources for testing things out.
 And these options are great… if your blog is a hobby.
 The same goes for choosing a free hosting plan from providers like WordPress.com.